-right panels show the results for the XenonA200 and XenonB1000 benchmark scenarios (described in section 2.3).
-The black dashed line shows the LUX 90% CL limit on the spin-dependent dark matter-neutron cross-section from their 2013 search for dark matter that elastically scatters with the xenon isotopes [41].
-The calculation of this limit is described in [71] and agrees with later independent calculations [72].
+We present in figure 8 the main results of this paper.
+The red and blue lines show the discovery reach for detecting inelastic scattering off the 129Xe and 131Xe isotopes for an exposure of 15 tonne-years.
+These lines show the smallest cross-section for which 90% of experiments are able to make at least a 3σ discovery of the inelastic signal.
+The left and right panels show the results for the XenonA200 and XenonB1000 benchmark scenarios (described in section 2.3).
+The black dashed line shows the LUX 90% CL limit on the spin-dependent dark matter-neutron cross-section from their reanalysis of the 2013 search for dark matter that elastically scatters with the xenon isotopes [45, 76, 77].
 The black dot-dashed line shows the projected limit from the XENON1T search for elastically scattering dark matter particles after an exposure of two tonne-years, which should be achieved by 2018.

 For both xenon isotopes and both benchmark scenarios, figure 8 shows that the discovery reach of the inelastic signal is below the current LUX exclusion limit for a dark matter mass greater than ~ 100 GeV.
 This means that for dark matter particles that are heavier than this, it is possible for the inelastic signal to be detected by a future two-phase xenon detector that collects an exposure of 15 tonne-year (such as LZ or XENONnT).
-The parameter space where the inelastic signal may be detected is populated by many dark matter models, including neutralino scenarios where the higgsino component is large (see e.g. [73-75]).
+The parameter space where the inelastic signal may be detected is populated by many dark matter models, including neutralino scenarios where the higgsino component is large (see e.g. [78-80]).
 XENON1T is expected to be significantly more sensitive than LUX and will probe all of the parameter space where the inelastic signal may be detected with a 15 tonne-year exposure.
 Therefore, if the inelastic signal is ever to be detected with this exposure, XENON1T should find evidence for the elastic scattering dark matter signal by 2018.